Governor extends nonessential work order until April 15th

 ALBANY, N.Y.
-(WSYR-TV/WETM) — Governor Andrew Cuomo gave an update on New York State’s COVID-19 cases.
+(WSYR-TV) — Governor Andrew Cuomo gave an update on New York State’s COVID-19 cases.

 The trajectory of cases continues to climb with 7,195 new positive cases.
 New York state continues to be the most impacted state in the United States with a total of 59,513 cases.